SOCL2022/HaDeX/README.md

 Running locally:
 * Run `./app/start.cmd` or run the "VS Code Task: Start App" to start the project locally.

-** AZURE RESOURCE COSTS ** by default this sample will create Azure App Service and Azure Cognitive
+** AZURE RESOURCE COSTS ** by default this sample will create Azure App Service and Azure Cognitive Search resources that have a monthly cost.
+You can switch them to free versions of each of them if you wan